1 Money-Saving Tip That Actually Helps You Save Money

 I’ve said it a few times, but it bears repeating:

-In order to save money you need to take further action and actually move the money the you aren’t spending into a vehicle where you are building wealth.
+In order to save money, you need to take further action and actually move the money that you aren’t spending into a vehicle where you are building wealth.

-Using that money to contribute to retirement savings is a good option as well, or building a CD ladder.
+Using that money to contribute to retirement savings is a good option as well, or building a CD ladder or emergency fund.

 Leaving the money in your everyday checking account really isn’t doing anything to help you “save money” at all.